-These measures make it easier for the museum to set a cap on the number of daily visitors, offering entry in less than half an hour and offering a less crowded, more enjoyable experience.
+In recent years, the Louvre has put extra effort into managing visitor flows and visiting conditions.
+Even pre-COVID, the museum encouraged people to book their visit online, especially in the peak summer months.
+These measures make it easier for the museum to set a cap on the number of daily visitors, for a less crowded, more enjoyable experience.

+The second most visited museum in the world is the National Museum of China in Beijing, China.
 This free museum is home to 1.3 million objects, displayed in a series of galleries exploring everything from ancient ceramics and calligraphy to jade and bronze treasures, as well as Buddhist sculptures and socialist-realism art.

 The Vatican Museums display works from the Catholic Church’s collection and the papacy throughout the centuries.
 The museums contain around 70,000 works including Roman sculptures and Renaissance art.

 Here, it was on display for three months alongside a document from the Historical Archive of the Fabric of Saint Peter which details da Vinci’s stay in an apartment arranged for him in the Vatican Belvedere.

 Number four on the list of the most visited museums in the world is The Metropolitan Museum of Art (The Met).

 The UK’s first entry on the list of the most visited museums is London’s British Museum.

 The British Museum was the first public national museum in the world.
 It is home to around 8 million works and is dedicated to history, art and culture.

-One of the museum’s key exhibitions in 2019 was Inspired by the east: How the Islamic world influenced western art.
+One of the museum’s key exhibitions of recent years was 2019’s Inspired by the east: How the Islamic world influenced western art.
 This blockbuster exhibition spanned five centuries and explored the influence of the Islamic world on western art.
 It was a collaboration with the Islamic Arts Museum Malaysia (IAMM) in Kuala Lumpur.

 The British Museum also worked with Samsung to reopen the Samsung Digital Discovery Centre and launch a digital learning programme for teenagers.
 Together, they also announced a further 35,000 places for school children across the UK on its ‘Virtual Visits’ scheme.